misken/c19/README.md

 When A < A*, the underlying growth rate in the epidemic must be slowing and now, we can use A to compute census in normal way.

 I'm going to try to hack a procedure together uses standard outputs from the current chime model to implement these ideas.
-If things look good, we can float our approach to the chime team for that thoughts and potential adoption.
 It would likely require user to input guesstimate of capacity for each resource being modelled.

 ### run_sim_chime_scenario.py